 Seventy-five percent of adults over the age of 50 say they’d rather stay home as they age, rather than move to a support-care type facility.
 A few years ago, this would have been challenging as rides, meals, and other services could be difficult to obtain.
-Now, technology allows these older adults to stay home and connected.
+Now, technology allows these older adults to stay home and connected, making aging in place possible.

 1. Nutrition Tracking